 2008 -- The School of Engineering and Applied Science, University of Pennsylvania, engaged Dr. Chan to teach a special, 15-hour course on China and Hong Kong for its “Global Biomedical Service” (GBS) program.
 The course prepares young engineers to work with children who suffer from cerebral palsy in China and to gain practical cultural and overseas working experience.

-2010 -- Dr. Chan created a special evening course “Global Exporting: Asia Focus” for Villanova's School of Business.
-He taught the course to MBA students for three consecutive years.
+2010 -- Dr. Chan created a special MBA course “Global Exporting: Asia Focus” for Villanova's School of Business.
+He taught the course to working MBA students for three consecutive years.

 2012 -- Senior management of Westinghouse Electric Company sought Dr. Chan's independent advice on their China strategy.

-2014 -- Lockheed Martin commissioned AMM to create a special training class for 20 executives and engineers titled “China: A Basic Short Course.”
+2014 -- Lockheed Martin commissioned AMM to create a one-day training program for 20 executives and engineers titled “China: A Basic Short Course.”